eclipse-hono/hono/tests/readme.md

 ### Running the Tests with Kafka as the Messaging Infrastructure

 By default, the integration tests are run using the AMQP 1.0 based QPid Dispatch Router and ActiveMQ Artemis message broker as messaging infrastructure.
-In order to use a Kafka broker instead, the `kafka` Maven profile can be activated:
+In order to use a Kafka broker instead, the `hono.messaging-infra.type` Maven property needs to be set to value `kafka`:

 ```sh
 mvn verify -Prun-tests -Dhono.messaging-infra.type=kafka